Connect with us

 Several days after ovulation, the increasing amount of estrogen produced by the corpus luteum may cause one or two days of fertile cervical mucus, lower basal body temperatures, or both.
 This is known as a “secondary estrogen surge”.

 The death of the corpus luteum results in falling levels of progesterone and estrogen.
 These falling levels of ovarian hormones cause increased levels of FSH, which begins recruiting follicles for the next cycle.
-Continued drops in levels of estrogen and progesterone trigger the end of the luteal phase: menstruation and the beginning of the next cycle.
+Continued drops in levels of estrogen and progesterone trigger the end of the luteal phase, menstruation, and the beginning of the next cycle.

-The loss of the corpus luteum can be prevented by implantation of an embryo: after implantation, human embryos produce human chorionic gonadotropin (hCG), which is structurally similar to LH and can preserve the corpus luteum.
+The loss of the corpus luteum can be prevented by the implantation of an embryo: after implantation, human embryos produce human chorionic gonadotropin (hCG), which is structurally similar to LH and can preserve the corpus luteum.
 Because the hormone is unique to the embryo, most pregnancy tests look for the presence of hCG.
 If implantation occurs, the corpus luteum will continue to produce progesterone (and maintain high basal body temperatures) for eight to twelve weeks, after which the placenta takes over this function.

 🌟 HOW LONG DOES THE LUTEAL PHASE LAST?